bethharvey/streaming-04-multiple-consumers/README.md

 # streaming-04-multiple-consumers

+* Beth Harvey
+* Streaming Data
+* Module 4
+* September 10, 2023

+### Requirements
+`python3 -m venv .venv`
+`source .venv/bin/activate`
+`python3 -m pip install pika`

+The goal of this project is to use RabbitMQ to send messages/tasks from a single producer to multiple consumers.
+This is based on the RabbitMQ tutorial linked in the "Read" section below.

 > Use RabbitMQ to distribute tasks to multiple workers

 One process will create task messages.
 Multiple worker processes will share the work.